-The Company and its subsidiaries have a committed term credit facility of up to \$25.0 million to be used to finance equipment purchases.
+The Company and its subsidiaries have committed term credit facilities of up to \$35.0 million to be used to finance equipment purchases.
 Borrowings under the facility are secured with a first charge on the equipment being financed.
-As of March 31, 2017, the facility is undrawn.
+As of March 31, 2018, the facility has \$5.4 million outstanding on this facility (December 31, 2017 - \$5.8 million) and is classified as finance leases.
 Interest on the facility can be charged at a fixed rate based on the Bank of Canada bond rate plus a spread.
 Interest is paid monthly in arrears.

-In addition, subsidiaries of the Company have equipment acquisition lines of credit for \$62.5 million with the financing arms of several major heavy equipment suppliers to finance the purchase of equipment.
+In addition, subsidiaries of the Company have equipment acquisition lines of credit for \$42.5 million (December 31, 2017 - \$42.5 million) with the financing arms of several major heavy equipment suppliers to finance the purchase of equipment.
 Draws under this facility are typically recognized as operating leases for accounting purposes.
-At March 31, 2017, the Company has used \$8.6 million under the facilities (\$6.4 million at December 31, 2016).
+At March 31, 2018, the Company has used \$6.1 million under the facilities (\$6.0 million at December 31, 2017).
 The Company's total lease commitments are outlined under Contractual Obligations.

-At March 31, 2017, the Company was in compliance with all debt covenants relating to its operating and equipment lines of credit.
+At March 31, 2018, the Company was in compliance with all debt covenants relating to its operating and equipment lines of credit.